ClaudioMartino/scraping/models/README.md

 - Height in cm
 - Bust size in cm
 - Waist size in cm
-- Hip size in cm
+- Hips size in cm
 - Dress size (EU)
 - Shoes size (EU)
 - Color of the hair